 It is important to understand the target audience in order to provide a rebrand that suits them.

-As Telkom Kenya wanted to be identified as a local product by its consumers, their branding strategy was in seeks to offer value to Kenyan consumers, rather than being viewed as a new brand competing for the market.
+As Telkom Kenya wanted to be identified as a local product by its consumers, their branding strategy was to offer value to Kenyan consumers, rather than being viewed as a new brand competing for the market.

 Did you notice any rebranding elements that we missed on the New Telkom Kenya Rebrand, Drop it in the comment section below?
 Let us also know of your thoughts on the rebrand.